yaronn/xpath.js/docs/XPathEvaluator.md

 `select1([options])`

 Evaluates the XPath expression and the first node in the resulting node set, in document order.
-Returns `undefined`
+Returns `undefined` if the resulting node set is empty.

 This is only valid for expressions that evaluate to a node set.